How Nature Can Nurture your Soul

 1 – Boosted Creativity

-With all the technology that we consume, especially for those of us whose jobs revolve around a computer or our phone (raising my hand from California!), our brains can get bogged down.
-Our minds actually become exhausted by the lights and transmitters tech displays.
+With all the technology that we consume, especially for those of us whose jobs revolve around a computer, or a phone (raising my hand!), our brains can get bogged down.

-Stepping outside into nature, even for a 5-minute walk, can improve cognitive function and creative thinking skills, let alone be a welcomed break for our tired eyes.
+Stepping outside into nature, even for a short walk, can improve cognitive function and creative thinking skills.

-Immersing yourself in nature in a relaxing way is crazy good for your immune system and can help to ward off sickness and other illnesses.
+Immersing yourself in nature, in a relaxing way, is crazy good for your immune system.

-Next time you have the chance to ground, take your shoes off and enjoy what follows!
+Next time you have the chance to ground, take your shoes off, plant your feet to the earth, and enjoy the benefits which follow!

 4 – Reduced Inflammation